cgscsystems/Modeling-Self-Reference/human-facing-documentation/system-prompts.md

 To verify prompts are active:
 1. Start new chat session
 2. Say "execute end-of-session protocol"
-3. LLM should request the two documentation files if not already loaded
+3. LLM should request end-of-session-protocol.md first, then project-management-practices.md and documentation-standards.md if not already loaded
+4. LLM should execute the 7-step protocol sequentially
-4. If LLM doesn't know what to do → prompts not configured correctly
+5. If LLM doesn't know what to do → prompts not configured correctly

 ---